Abandoned Rails

 Carolina Junction - V4.5

-Norfolk Southern and the VGN crossed at grade again at Carolina Junction in Chesapeake.
-The diamond has long been removed and connection tracks now facilitate movements.
+The Norfolk Southern Railway and the Virginian crossed at grade again at Carolina Junction in the City of Chesapeake.
+The diamond has long been removed and connection tracks now allow movements through the immediate area.

 Photo by Jeff Hawkins - August 3, 2002